Soldy/WebScrapper-Helper/README.md

 const iDom = cH.iDom;
 iDom(iDom('.class'), 'ul'); //return DOMElement or null equal with document.queryselector('.class').queryselector('ul')
 ```
+> Please note that this is just an example and not the best one because the query selector '.class ul' gives the same result.

 Let's combine the query selector with the core element.
 Ultimately, we want to work with a single DOM element, so we will use the last index of the array.